Kurian Kachappilly: Major contributions

 Kachappilly was the chief organizer of the International Process Philosophy Congress in Bangalore (2009).
-About 500 philosophers and intellectuals from Asia, Africa, Europe and United States attended this seventh international conference, jointly organized by Dharmaram College, Bangalore, Christ University, Bangalore and International Process Network (IPN).
+About 700 philosophers and intellectuals from Australia, Asia, Africa, Europe and United States attended this seventh international conference, jointly organised by Dharmaram College, Bangalore, Christ University, Bangalore and International Process Network (IPN).

 The second major conference was on "Mysticism without Bounds" (2011), and the Chief Guest was the Dalai Lama; and "Bounds of Ethics in a Globalized World" (2014), in which delegates and representatives from seventy plus countries took part.
-He is a TEDx Speaker.
 The latest International Conference was on "Harmony: Interface of Cosmic, Ethical and Religious Orders" (2019), jointly organized by Christ University and DVK, Bangalore, India.

+He is a TEDx Speaker, and a well-known motivational speaker and resource person for General and Provincial Chapters and Assemblies.